 Starting a business is hard work and sometimes having a helping hand can make all the difference.
 If you’re considering going into business as a partnership, then you’ll need to be prepared to split the profits.
-But what’s the best basis for doing so, especially if one partner contributes more man hours or injects more money into the business, or even sets up your business line of credit?
+But what’s the best basis for doing so—especially if one partner contributes more work hours, invests more money into the business, or even sets up your business line of credit?

 Before you make any decisions about splitting profits with your business partners and create a partnership contract for your small business, talk to a lawyer about the best way to legally structure your business.

-There are a few options to consider.
 The simplest route is to form a “general partnership”, simply register your “doing business as (DBA)” name and open a bank account in the business’ name.
-This structure assumes that all profits, liability and management duties are equally divided among the partners.
+This structure assumes that all profits, liability, and management duties are equally divided among the partners.
 If the partnership is unequal, such as a 30-70 ratio, then you’d need to document the percentages assigned to each partner in the partnership agreement (more on that later).

-Another option is a “limited liability partnership (LLP)”.
+Another option is a “limited liability partnership” also known as an LLP.
 Professional partners, such as lawyers or accountants, are often advised to go this route since it protects the business owners from personal liability for the debts or liabilities incurred by the partnership.
-For example, if you run into a cash flow issue and your business fails neither partner will be personally liable for any debts owed to creditors.
+For example, if you run into a cash flow issue and your business fails, neither partner will be personally liable for any debts owed to creditors.
 Another option is a “limited partnership (LP)” in which one partner invests in the business but doesn’t manage it, leaving that task to one or more of the other partners.
-Read more about each of these structures on NOLO.com.

-If you know ahead of time that one or more partner will only play a minor role in income generating activities you might agree to pay the more active partner a higher salary.
-Another variation is to pay partners only for work performed based on pre-agreed rates for certain projects.
+If you know ahead of time that one or more partners will only play a minor role in income generating activities, you might agree to pay the more active partner a higher salary.
+Another option you have is to pay partners only for work performed based on predetermined rates for certain projects.

-Whatever you decide put in place a profit-sharing agreement and make it part of your larger partnership agreement.
+Whatever you decide, it’s a good idea to create a profit-sharing agreement and make it part of your larger partnership agreement.
 All partners should agree and sign, to prevent problems later.

 A partnership agreement is the business version of a prenuptial agreement and should be completed before you start operations and any profits are made (the division of profits is a critical part of this process).
 Although an agreement is not legally required, it can protect your interests as one half of the partnership for the duration of your partnership and through its dissolution.